jpniederer/Dev-eryday/_drafts/2018-6-3-Weekly-Update-May-28-June-3.markdown

 categories: Dev-eryday
 ---

 I spent a good chunk of time this week playing with testing in React.
 I did a deep dive into the docs on [Jest][je].
 It's a robust JavaScript testing platform and it's easy to use.
+Familiarity with Arrange/Act/Assert style tests makes for an easy translation. `expect(2 + 2).toBe(4);` would be like `Assert.AreEqual(2 + 2, 4);`.

 ![Dev-eryday](https://farm2.staticflickr.com/1736/28516367728_7b5b131564.jpg)